 - Examine the nature of the global expansion of gambling and its impact on Canadian gambling policies.

-- Explain the regulatory and operational models of gambling in Canada, including the status of gambling in First Nation territories.
+- Explain the regulatory and operational models of gambling in Canada, including the status of gambling in Indigenous territories.

 - Analyze the prospects of continued expansion of legal gambling, such as casinos, lotteries, and Internet-based gambling.